Marcie has been an online writer for over three years. Her article often focus on customer service or pet care.

 - House Breaking Is Likely a Standard Process: House breaking I found to be pretty much the same as any other breed, so you might want to read more on "dog potty training."

 - Be Consistent: You want to catch any puppy habits like jumping (on people or furniture), nipping or anything you notice that could turn into an issue later and work on correcting it early.
 Be consistent when you are correcting but also give praise when they are giving you the appropriate behavior.

 Pit Bull Obedience

-Of course, I do always believe that obedient classes are always a good idea for any dog breed as well as owner.
+- Take Obedience Classes: Of course, I do always believe that obedience classes are always a good idea for any dog breed as well as owner.
 The more knowledge and understanding of these amazing animals, the better.

-I have four beautiful children and currently own two amazing Pitbulls.
+- In My Experience, Obedience Works: I have four beautiful children and currently own two amazing pit bulls.
 One Red Staffordshire Terrier and one Blue Bull Terrier.
 Different breeds, different ages and yet they are our family's best friends.
 They have never bit anyone or anything.
 We can take them with us on outings and know that we will not have any behavior issues (with them) Lol!
 We love and trust them and they feel the same for us.
-Are Pit Bulls a family dog?

 Pit Bulls Are Good Family Dogs

-Just make sure that you are a Pit Bull type of family.
-That you're willing to put in the time, patience and love.
+Are pit bulls a family dog?
+Just make sure that you are a pit bull type of family and that you're willing to put in the time, patience and love.
 If you feel confident that they are the breed for you, trust me when I say, your family will never find a more loving, loyal and trustworthy friend.